ICJIA/ucr-index-offense-explorer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> WARNING: 1.0.x version is deprecated and no longer maintained.

 This repository stores R scripts as well as other necessary files for an R Shiny application titled "Uniform Crime Report Data Explorer."

 ## About this application

-Uniform Crime Report Data Explorer offers an interactive interface to the *Crime in Illinois Annual Uniform Crime Report (UCR)* data (1982-2016), originally provided by Illinois State Police and prepared by ICJIA.
+Uniform Crime Report Data Explorer offers an interactive interface to the _Crime in Illinois Annual Uniform Crime Report (UCR)_ data (1982-2016), originally provided by Illinois State Police and prepared by ICJIA.
 All datasets used in this dashboard are freely available at [the ICJIA website](http://www.icjia.state.il.us/research/overview#tab_research-data).
 To learn more about the UCR data, read [this article](http://www.icjia.state.il.us/articles/about-uniform-crime-reporting-program-data) by ICJIA staff.

 ## How to try the application